IgorQuaresma/ITSP-22/README.md

 ## Data

-The project based on GTFS static data for Freiburg city (https://transitfeeds.com/p/freiburger-verkehrs-ag/1228/latest).
+The project is based on GTFS static data for Freiburg city (https://transitfeeds.com/p/freiburger-verkehrs-ag/1228/latest).

 GTFS - general transit feed specification - defines a common format for public transportation schedules and associated geographic information.
 There are several files that gives information about particular aspect of transit: stops, routes, trips, and other schedule data.
 The GTFS data is open access.